Amputation Lawyer Hamilton

 Victims that undergo a traumatic limb amputation will also likely be at risk of developing major depression because of feelings of loss, disability, stigma issues, and difficulty in coping up with the impairment.
 The distressing events leading to the amputation, especially if amputation is induced by car accident or motorcycle accident, or being a pedestrian hit by a car may cause major symptoms of PTSD and heightened anxiety.

-Amputation and Work
+Amputation and Getting Back to Work

 Returning to work after an amputation may be a challenge if you or your family member did any type of physical work or manual labor.
 Vocational rehabilitation will be needed.
 Other times mobility might not be a factor in the return to work process, but other factors will be an issue – such as the lack of mental acceptance or psychological issues with the level of amputation, or other medical problems such as the type of amputation, whether or not there were multiple amputations, whether there is mobility restrictions, socket comfort, socket irritation or persistent stump problems, the wearing comfort of the prosthetic or a restriction in walking distance.
 There could also be an issue with the lack of acceptable transport to and from work, interpersonal relationships, social isolation or physical and mental stress issues.